 For this situation, it may be better to take 4-6 months to get ready.
 That gives you more time to add small increments to your activity level – I usually recommend adding 10-20% in distance per week.

-If you currently walk a few blocks at the most (about half a mile) a few times a week, and you want to be able to walk up to 10 miles, I’d suggest starting off adding a block or two each walk.
+Let’s say you currently walk a few blocks at the most (about half a mile) a few times a week.
+For your trip, you want to be able to walk up to 10 miles.
+I’d suggest starting off adding a block or two to each walk.
 Soon you’ll be up to a mile per walk, and in a month or so you’ll be up to about 2 miles per walk.

 As your stamina builds, you’ll add more distance.
 By increasing distance gradually, you’re less likely to get an injury.
 And if you have to take a week off, you have time to make up for it.